4DevCoding/nativescript-admob/README.md

 ### iOS
 Run `pod repo update` from a Terminal, otherwise the required Pod version may not be available on your system.

+NOTE: Reward Video Ad is not implemented in ios.

 ## BANNER

 If you want a quickstart, [clone our demo app](https://github.com/4DevCoding/nativescript-admob-demo).